Privacy Policy

 We may collect personal information from you when you use our services, including but not limited to:

-- Identity information (name, gender)
+- Identity information (name)

 - Contact information (email address, phone number, postal address)